EdLeckert/ha-tmobilehome/README.md

 | `Edit SSIDs Add`               | Button | Add a new SSID, up to four.
 A suggested name and password are provided.
 | `Edit SSIDs Delete`            | Button | Delete the selected SSID.
 The first SSID cannot be deleted.

 These entities can be used individually, as long as an SSID is selected using `T-Mobile Edit SSIDs` and the `T-Mobile Edit SSID Save` button is then "pressed" to apply any changes.
-However, they are best used together in a form.
+However, they are best used together in a custom form, and will not be automatically added to dashboards.
 See `Examples` below.

 **Note: `T-Mobile Edit SSID Password` will display each SSID's password in free text for anyone using your Home Assistant instance to see.
 If this is an issue in your environment, go to the `Settings\Devices & services\Entities` tab, find the entity, and edit it to clear the `Enabled`